George Hislop

 George Hislop (June 3, 1927 – October 8, 2005) was one of Canada's most influential gay activists.
 He was one of the earliest openly gay candidates for political office in Canada, and was a key figure in the early development of Toronto's gay community.

 Early career

 Hislop studied speech and drama at the Banff School of Fine Arts, graduating in 1949.
-He subsequently worked as an actor, and ran an interior design company with his partner, Ron Shearer.
+He subsequently worked as an actor and operated an interior design company with his partner, Ron Shearer.
 Hislop met Shearer in 1958 and the couple remained together until Shearer's death in 1986.

 Activism

 In 1971, Hislop co-founded the Community Homophile Association of Toronto, one of Canada's first organizations for gays and lesbians.
 On August 28, 1971, he was also an organizer of We Demand, the first Canadian gay rights demonstration on Parliament Hill.
 He later played a significant role as a contact between one of the killers and the police in the Emanuel Jaques murder case in 1977.